Black Rose (Black Rose album): Album information

 In August 2020, a remastered version was released on Rock Candy Records for the album's 40th anniversary.
 It was remastered by Jon Astley.
-A vinyl release on purple vinyl scheduled for the end of 2020 will include two previously unreleased songs, "Desperado" and "I Shall Be Released."

-Second untitled album
+Unreleased songs and second untitled album

-There were rumors about a subsequent album, recorded during 1980 and 1981, which would have contained some songs sung live in their mini-tour, "The Black Rose Show", such as "Ain’t Got No Money" and "Dirty Old Man", but the project was cancelled.
-"Don't Trust That Woman" written by Cher and Les Dudek, was written for the album but was dumped.
-Dudek recorded the song for his album, and a song with the same lyrics was later recorded by Elton John.
+There were rumors about a subsequent album, recorded during 1980 and 1981, which would have contained some songs sung live in their mini-tour, "The Black Rose Show", such as "Ain’t Got No Money" (a Frankie Miller song, also covered by Bob Seger) and "Dirty Old Man", but the project was cancelled.
+A version of "Ain't Got No Money" was confirmed to be recorded in the studio in early 1980, but was scrapped and remains unreleased.

+"Don't Trust That Woman", a song written by Cher and Les Dudek, was also considered for the second album.
+Dudek recorded the song for his 1981 album "Gypsy Ride", and a song with the same lyrics was later recorded by Elton John.

+In 2024 an unreleased early take of "Young And Pretty" surfaced on YouTube.

 Promotion

 The album was promoted on The Tonight Show Starring Johnny Carson and the band performed "Never Should've Started" and "Julie" but both lip-synched.

 The album was also promoted at the Midnight Special with four performances: "Never Should've Started", "Julie", "You Know It" and the Frankie Miller cover "Ain't Got No Money" all the songs were sung live.
 Videos of the performance have been available on YouTube since March 2009.

 The album was also promoted on The Merv Griffin Show.